newrelic/nri-flex/docs/apis/commands.md

         split_by: (\d+)\s+(.*)
 ```

-This configuration retrieves the raw output provided by the command defined in `run`, which outputs a pair of values, the directory size, and the directory name.
+This configuration retrieves the raw output provided by the command defined in `run`, which outputs a pair of values: the directory size, and the directory name.

 It also informs Flex that the output is horizontally formatted and has two columns as defined in `set_header`.

 Finally, it extracts the values using the regex expression defined in `split_by`, and assigns to each of the columns set in `set_header`.

 ##  <a name='Configurationproperties'></a>Configuration properties